-Cape Town-based media influencer, Jeff Ayliffe, had the enviable job of being the official media man for the Cape Town stopover of the Volvo Ocean Race.
+Cape Town-based sports journalist, Jeff Ayliffe, had the enviable job of being the official media man for the Cape Town stopover of the Volvo Ocean Race.

 It was a fast-paced, two-week stint of never ending activations, team briefings, boat haul-outs, and action-filled races in Table Bay.
 Rubbing shoulders with the worlds best sailing photographers, he found himself in the action.
 This is his take on the experience and the equipment he used to deliver the best shots and footage possible.